 Main Street will continue through the northern part of downtown until meeting Third Street near the Riverside Convention Center.
 Photo taken 06/24/07.

 A locomotive for the Burlington Northern Santa Fe (BNSF) Railroad passes over Fogg Street south of Colton.
-Just prior to this subway is a turnoff (right turn) to a vestigal piece of U.S. 395 concrete that has been abandoned in place.
+Just prior to this subway is a turnoff to a vestigal piece of U.S. 395 concrete that has been abandoned in place.
 Photos taken 06/24/07.

 Adjacent to the BNSF Railroad is this vestigal piece of U.S. 395 concrete that has been abandoned in place.
 These views all look south; Interstate 215 is located east of here, and Old U.S. 395/La Cadena Drive is just west of here.
 Photos taken 06/24/07.